Planes of Development – The Way Children Grow

 Elementary (6-12 years)

-Two Lower Elementary classes for 6-9 years and one Upper Elementary 9-12 years class.
+Lower Elementary classes for 6-9 years: Oak and Willow; Upper Elementary 9-12 years class: Newton

 Many psychologists have described these different planes but it is only Montessori who has provided a way to respond to this knowledge as a means of education.
 She redefined education as an ‘aid to life’ saying that if we support the natural development of the child at each plane then we will optimise development for the whole human being.